Personal Loan Basics

 What documents do I need to apply?

 Have these ready before you start: a government‑issued photo ID (driver's license or passport), your Social Security number, proof of income (recent pay stubs, tax returns, or bank statements), and proof of address (a utility bill or lease agreement works).
 Self‑employed borrowers typically need two years of tax returns and recent bank statements instead of pay stubs.
-Getting these together ahead of time keeps the process moving.
+Getting everything together ahead of time keeps the process moving.

 What is the difference between pre‑qualification and pre‑approval?